John Alan: Family

 He was born at Coltishall in Norfolk, son of Thomas Alen.
 The Alens were a numerous family and five of his brothers, of whom we know most about William and Thomas, also settled in Ireland.
 John Alen, Archbishop of Dublin, who was murdered in the Silken Thomas rebellion of 1534, was a close relative, probably a first cousin, of the Lord Chancellor.

 Early career

-Alen studied law at Gray's Inn, and then entered the service of Cardinal Wolsey who sent him to Ireland in 1528 to promote the Cardinal's authority as legate and to act as secretary to Alen's cousin the archbishop, although he and Wolsey had quarrelled.
+Alen studied law at Gray's Inn, and then entered the service of Cardinal Thomas Wolsey who sent him to Ireland in 1528 to promote the Cardinal's authority as legate and to act as secretary to Alen's cousin the archbishop, although he and Wolsey had quarrelled.
 Neither Wolsey's downfall nor the retirement of the archbishop from the Lord Chancellorship harmed Alen's career: he became clerk to the Irish Parliament, Chancellor of the Exchequer of Ireland (an office which he held for life) and in 1533 Master of the Rolls in Ireland.
 The latter office at that time was largely administrative rather than judicial in nature: to be a qualified lawyer, like Alen himself, was a desirable but not essential requirement, and at least two sixteenth-century masters lacked any legal qualifications.